Yaseen El-Demerdash

-Yaseen El-Demerdash (born September 12, 2003) is an American Paralympic swimmer.
+Yaseen El-Demerdash (born September 12, 2003) is an American former para swimmer.
 He represented the United States at the 2024 Summer Paralympics.

 Early life and education

-El-Demerdash attended Blue Valley Southwest High School where was a high school All-American in the 100 breaststroke, was named the Kansas City Star Scholar-Athlete of the Year in 2021 and, having skipped a grade, graduated high school at 17.
-He currently is studying mechanical engineering at the University of Kansas.
+El-Demerdash attended Blue Valley Southwest High School where he was a high school All-American in the 100 breaststroke and was named The Kansas City Star Scholar-Athlete of the Year in 2021.
+Having skipped a grade, he graduated high school at 17.
+He graduated from the University of Kansas with a degree in mechanical engineering.

 Career

 On September 25, 2023, El-Demerdash was named to team USA's roster to compete at the 2023 Parapan American Games.
 At the Parapan American Games he won a gold medal in the 100 meter backstroke, silver medals in 100 meter freestyle and 4 × 100 m freestyle relay and a bronze medal in the 50 meter freestyle S10 event.

-On June 30, 2024, El-Demerdash was named to team USA's roster to compete at the 2024 Summer Paralympics.
+On June 30, 2024, he was named to team USA's roster to compete at the 2024 Summer Paralympics.
+In July 2026, he announced his retirement from competitive swimming.

 Personal life

-El-Demerdash was born to Dina Massoud and Aref El-Demerdash and has three siblings, Maraym, Yusuf and Adam.
+El-Demerdash was born to Dina Massoud and Aref El-Demerdash and has three siblings, Maryam, Yusuf and Adam.
 He was born with Poland syndrome, which stunted the development of his right hand and arm and left him without a right pectoral muscle.

+In 2025, following his participation in the Paralympic Games, he founded the 501(c)(3) nonprofit, Ripple Affect Foundation.
+With a board of active and retired Olympians and Paralympians, Ripple Affect provides training stipends to athletes and make sports more accessible and inclusive.